WTC32ND 2.2 A Temperature Controller

 Contact Factory for High Volume Pricing

 Price adjustments will be reflected in the cart.
 For availability information please contact us.
 All prices are in US dollars and are subject to change without notice.
 Prices do not include shipping charges.
-An additional OEM discount applies on orders over 14 pieces.
-Contact factory for pricing.
-If ordering from or shipping to Australia, China, Hong Kong or Israel please contact your distributor.
+If ordering from or shipping to Australia, China, or Hong Kong, please contact your distributor.

 The compact design of the WTC32ND Temperature Controller achieves 0.0009°C temperature stability.
 Its award winning package can be integrated with a heatsink WHS302, thermal washer WTW002, and fans WXC303 (+5 V) or WXC304 (+12 V) for easy prototyping.
 The linear, PI control loop offers maximum stability while the bipolar current source has been designed for higher efficiency.
 The WTC32ND drives up to 2.2 A for either Thermoelectrics (bipolar) or Resistive Heaters (unipolar).
 An evaluation board simplifies prototyping: WTC32ND-EV.
 A model compatible with Li-ion batteries is available: WTC32ND-HB.